 - C. DURATION.
 The Contractor shall carry all required insurance until all contract work is accepted by the District of Columbia and shall carry listed coverages for ten years for construction projects following final acceptance of the work performed under this contract and two years for non-construction related contracts. - D. LIABILITY.
 These are the required minimum insurance requirements established by the District of Columbia.
-HOWEVER, THE REQUIRED MINIMUM INSURANCE REQUIREMENTS PROVIDED ABOVE WILL NOT IN ANY WAY LIMIT THE CONTRACTOR'S LIABILITY UNDER THE CONTRACT. - E. CONTRACTOR'S PROPERTY.
-Contractor and subcontractors are solely responsible for any loss or damage to their personal property, including but not limited to tools and equipment, scaffolding and temporary structures, rented machinery, or owned and leased equipment.
+However, the required minimum insurance requirements provided above will not in any way limit the contractor's liability under this contract. - E. CONTRACTOR'S PROPERTY.
+Contractor and subcontractors are solely responsible for any loss or damage to their personal property, including but not limited to tools and Page 62 of 67

+- equipment, scaffolding and temporary structures, rented machinery, or owned and leased equipment.
 A waiver of subrogation shall apply in favor of the District of Columbia. - F. MEASURE OF PAYMENT.
 The District shall not make any separate measure or payment for the cost of insurance and bonds.
 The Contractor shall include all of the costs of insurance and bonds in the contract price. - G. NOTIFICATION.
 The Contractor shall ensure that all policies provide that the CO shall be given thirty (30) days prior written notice in the event of coverage and / or limit changes or if the policy is canceled prior to the expiration date shown on the certificate.
 The Contractor shall provide the CO with ten (10) days prior written notice in the event of non-payment of premium.
 The Contractor will also provide the CO with an updated Certificate of Insurance should its insurance coverages renew during the contract. - H. CERTIFICATES OF INSURANCE.
 The Contractor shall submit certificates of insurance giving evidence of the required coverage as specified in this section prior to commencing work.
 Certificates of insurance must reference the corresponding contract number.
 Evidence of insurance shall be submitted to: